rumax/react-native-PDFView/README.md

 Before trying `file` type in [demo project](https://github.com/rumax/react-native-PDFView/tree/master/demo), open `sdcard/Download` folder in `Device File Explorer` and store some `downloadedDocument.pdf` document that you want to render.

-On iOS, using resource `file` will make the component lookup in two places.
+On iOS, when using resource `file` you can specify where to look for the file with `fileFrom`.
+If you do not pass any value, the component will lookup in two places.
 First, it will attempt to locate the file in the Bundle.
 If it cannot locate it there, it will search the Documents directory.
 For more information on the iOS filesystem access at runtime of an application please refer [the official documentation](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html).
 Note here that the resource will always need to be a relative path from the Documents directory for example and also do NOT put the scheme in the path (so no `file://.....`).

 You can find an example of both usage of the Bundle and Documents directory for rendering a pdf from `file` on iOS in the demo project.